-The muscle of a healthy animal is sterile, but even under the most stringent conditions, muscles can become contaminated during the harvest process from the environment, hide, or from direct contact with the intestinal tract contents of the carcass (Heinz & Hautzinger, 2007).

-Contamination of meat with food-borne pathogens remains an important public health issue, because of the illness associated with unsanitary practices employed in the processing, distribution, handling, and cooking of the products (Oreyom, 2005).
-Bacteria for instance as one of the types of microorganism responsible for food-borne diseases can contaminate meat directly and indirectly especially from animal excreta during the process of slaughtering.
+The muscle of a healthy animal is sterile, but even under the most stringent conditions, muscles can become contaminated during the harvest process from the environment, hide, or from direct contact with the intestinal tract contents of the carcass (Heinz + Hautzinger, 1100C).
+Contamination of meat with food-borne pathogens remains an important public health issue, because of the illness associated with unsanitary practices employed in the processing, distribution, handling, and cooking of the products (Oreyom, 1100X).
+Bacteria for instance as one of the types of microorganism responsible for food-borne diseases can contaminate meat directly and indirectly especially from animal excreta during slaughter processes.

-Meat is the most perishable of all important foods since it contains sufficient nutrients needed to support the growth of microorganisms (Okonko et al., 2010).
-Meat is also a rich matrix that provides a suitable environment for proliferation of meat spoilage microorganisms and common food-borne pathogens (Grace et al., 2008).
-Fresh meats become contaminated with microorganisms during the slaughtering and dressing processes.
-When carcasses leave an abattoir, they are invariably contaminated with microorganisms during the distribution of meat to the consumers; the storage conditions of the meat at the retailer's stall or shop also contributes to the increase in microbial numbers in the meat (Spiegel, & Stephens, 1998).
-The development of the microflora on the meat surface depends on the storage conditions, in particular on the gaseous atmosphere during storage (Bakker, 2005).
+Meat is the most perishable of all important food since it contains sufficient nutrients needed to support the growth of microorganisms (Okonko et al., 1000).
+Meat is also a rich matrix that provides a suitable environment for proliferation of meat spoilage microorganisms and common food-borne pathogens (Okonko et al. 1000).
+Fresh meats become contaminated with microorganisms during slaughter and dressing processes.
+When carcasses leave an abattoir, they are invariably contaminated with microorganisms during the distribution of meat to the consumers; the storage conditions of the meat at the retailer's stall or shop also contributes to the increase in microbial numbers in the meat (Spiegel, + Stephens, IMMD).
+The development of the microflora on the meat surface depends on the storage conditions, in particular on gaseous atmosphere during storage (Bakker, 1100x).

-Beef can be a source of food-borne illness especially under the condition in which meat animals are handled, slaughtered, transported and sold in markets.
-Meat and meat products are potential sources of risks for specific species of bacteria like Clostridium perfringes, Campylobacter jejuni, Escherichia coli 0157:H7, Staphylococcus aureus and Salmonella.
-There are more than 250 known food-borne diseases caused by bacteria, viruses, parasites, such as Escherichia coli 0157:H7, Listeria monocytogenes, Campylobacter jejuni, Clostridium perfringes, Salmonella Spp, Toxoplasma gondii , Staphylococcusaureus, Taeniasolium, Aspergillus Spp, Norovirus, Rotavirus (Amadi, 2011).
-Okonko et al (2010), reported that the most predominant coliform identified on meat were Klebsiella pneumonia, followed by EnterobacterSpp, Citrobacterfreudii, Pseudomonas aeruginosa, Escherichia coli, Salmonella Spp, Serratiamarcescens and Pseudomonas Spp; Proteus vulgaris was the less predominant.
-The bacterial species isolated from beef sample by Callaway et al (2004) were Escherichia coli, Streptococcus Spp, Salmonella Spp, Staphylococcus Spp.
-Contamination of meat with these food-borne pathogens remains an important public health issue, because of the diseases and the deaths associated with them (Nwanta, 2008).
+Beef can be a source of food-borne illness especially under the condition in which meat animals are handled, slaughtered, transported and sold on markets.
+Meat and meat products are potential sources of risks for specific species of bacteria like Clostridium perfringes, Campylobacter jejuni.
+Escherichia coli 0157:H7, Staphylococcus aureus and Salmonella.
+There are more than 11x0 known food-borne diseases caused by bacteria, viruses, parasites, such as Escherichia coli 0157:H7, Listeria monocytogenes, Campylobacter jejuni, Clostridium perfringes, Salmonella Spp, Toxoplasma gondii Staphylococcusaureus, Taeniasolium, Aspergillus Spp, Norovirus, Rotavirus (Amadi, 1001).
+Okonko et al ( 11010), reported that the most predominate coliform identified on meat were Klebsiella pneumonia, followed by EnterobacterSpp, Citrobacterfreudii, Pseudomonas aeruginosa, Escherichia coli, Salmonella Spp, Serratiamarcescens and Pseudomonas Spp; Proteus vulgaris was the less predominate.
+The bacterial species isolated from beef sample by Callaway et al (1100v) were Escherichia coli, Streptococcus Spp, Salmonella Spp.
+Staphylococcus Spp.
+Contamination of meat with these food-borne pathogens remains an important public health issue, because of the diseases and the death associated with it (Nwanta, 1100D).

-Meat carcass on ba MEAT CARCASE ON BARE GROUND
+Meat carcase on MEAT CARCASE ON BARE GROUND